 There’s no “standard” look for this crossbreed.
 Mixing Labradors with German Shepherds has produced many different types of dogs.
-Some will bear a strong resemblance to the Labrador, some will be very similar to the German Shepherd.
+Some will bear a strong resemblance to the Labrador, some will be very similar to the German Shepherd parent.
 Others will look nothing like either parent breed!

 Personality and temperament of the German Shepherd Lab mix

 Mixed breeds can inherit any of the parent breed traits in any possible combination.
 Labradors are friendly, playful dogs with a gentle nature.
 This makes them great family pets, especially for those with younger children.
 The German Shepherd is confident, brave, and extremely loyal.

 Both breeds are very intelligent and eager to please, but this means they can get bored very quickly.
 A bored dog can soon become a problem dog.
 A German Shepherd/Lab mix will need plenty of exercise and mental stimulation through games and training to keep them busy!